-In accordance with Government Auditing Standards, we have also issued our report December 7, 2021, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Measure A Bond Activity.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance for the Measure A Bond Activity.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Chabot-Las Positas Community College District's internal control over financial reporting and compliance for the Measure A Bond Activity.
+In accordance with Government Auditing Standards, we have also issued our report dated December 5, 2022 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Bonds activity.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance for the Bonds activity.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance for the Bonds activity.